felipemmendes/pwa-masterclass/README.md

 # Learning PWA concepts
 This application was created in the course: [Progressive Web Apps: The Concise PWA Masterclass](https://www.udemy.com/course/progressive-web-apps/).

+In this app you can take pictures, give then a caption, and send to the server.
+The server will then send updates to all subscribed sockets.

 ## What I've learned

 * Concepts, challenges and application of Progressive Web Apps